Facebook Tips & Strategies

 By Spencer Lanoue

-Trying to change the time zone in your Facebook Ads Manager can feel like a simple settings tweak, but it's a decision that has permanent strings attached.
-Once an ad account's time zone is set, it's locked in for good.
+Trying to change the time zone in your Facebook Ads Manager can feel like a simple settings tweak, but it’s a decision that has permanent consequences.
+Once an ad account's time zone is set, it’s locked in forever.
 This guide will walk you through exactly what that means, why you can’t just flip a switch, and the correct way to set up a new account with the right time zone so your scheduling, reporting, and billing all make sense.

 Why Your Ad Account's Time Zone is a Big Deal

 You might think the time zone is a minor detail, but it’s the quiet foundation of your entire advertising operation.
-It dictates three critical aspects of your account:
+It influences three critical aspects of your account:

-• Ad Scheduling: This is where most advertisers feel the pain first.
-Ad scheduling, or "dayparting," lets you run ads only during specific hours.
-If you want to show ads from 9 AM to 5 PM to an audience in your local time zone, but your account is set to a different one, your ads will run at the wrong times.
-For example, a 9 AM EST start time will begin at 6 AM PST, potentially wasting money reaching people when they’re not active.
+• Ad Scheduling: This is often where most advertisers feel the impact first.
+Ad scheduling, or "dayparting," allows you to run ads only during specific hours.
+If you want to show ads from 9 AM to 5 PM in your local time zone but your account is set to a different one, your ads will run at the wrong times.
+For example, a 9 AM EST start time will begin at 6 AM PST, potentially wasting budget on audiences when they’re not active.

 • Billing Cycles: Meta bills you based on thresholds and dates set in your ad account’s time zone.
-While often less noticeable than a scheduling error, mismatched billing cycles can create accounting headaches when you’re trying to reconcile your ad spend with monthly or quarterly budgets.
+Although often less noticeable than scheduling errors, mismatched billing cycles can lead to accounting headaches when reconciling your ad spend with monthly or quarterly budgets.

 Common Reasons You Need to Change a Time Zone

-Usually, the need for a time zone change pops up in a few common scenarios:
+Typically, the need for a time zone change arises in a few common scenarios:

-• Simple Setup Error: A lot of people rush through the initial ad account creation and just click through the defaults without realizing the time zone is set to the US Pacific Time Zone (where Meta's headquarters are).
+• Setup Error: Many people rush through initial ad account creation and click through defaults without realizing the time zone is set to the US Pacific Time Zone (where Meta's headquarters are).

 • Relocation: You or your business moved to a different state, country, or continent, and your new operational hours don’t match the old account settings.